campfireunion/docs/docs/1.0/flipside/references/exports/video-exports.md

 ### Frame rates

-Flipside Studio can export at the following frames per second:
+Flipside can export at the following frames per second:

 * 24
 * 25